dancar/passway/README.md

 ---
 - [X] Minimal UI
 - [X] Starting from an empty dataset, defining new passcode
+- [ ] Fix passcode CSS
-- [ ] redirect away from enter-passcode if there's no encrypted content
+- [X] redirect away from enter-passcode if there's no encrypted content
 - [ ] Changing existing passcode
-- [ ] redirect away from /list if there's no valid passcode
+- [X] redirect away from /list if there's no valid passcode
 - [X] redux
 - [X] react-router
 - [X] Fix Add new bug which doesn't clear last added